 Whether you are a niche affiliate website owner, blogger, freelance SEO content writer, or agency that provides SEO services, you ultimately want to produce content that ranks top on Google.

-Unlike good ol’ days, SEO (Search Engine Optimization) has become more complicated – That is why there are over 200 Google ranking factors!
+Unlike good ol’ days, SEO (Search Engine Optimization) has become more complicated.

 You could have the most informative piece of content, but unless you follow SEO techniques, your article won’t be able to yield positive results.

-If you asked me to list the top five tools to help in SEO and content marketing, there’s one tool that I cannot resist adding.
+If you asked me to list the top five tools for SEO and content marketing, I would not hesitate to add one tool.

 It is none other than WriterZen.

-In today’s review on WriterZen, I will walk you through its services of WriterZen, explain how I use it, and share my experiences and pros/cons of WritierZen.
+In today’s review on WriterZen, I will walk you through its services, explain how I use it, and share my experiences and the pros/cons of WriterZen.

 What is WriterZen?